NETWAYS/check_smartvalues/README.md

 ### ToDo

- - rewrite to use threads for faster scans over SAS storage boxes ( is curently under development )
+ - rewrite to use threads for faster scans over SAS storage boxes
  - a better debug output ( a long running gag )
  - a better documentation and usage descriptions/examples ( there where some improvments with 0.4 )
- - better performance data labels ( it's hard to make that better, curently no ideas )
+ - better performance data labels ( it's hard to make that better, currently no ideas )

 ## Changelog